 Living in Georgia means storms come with the territory.
 We have to trade the sunny, warm days for the occasional intense storm.
 Unfortunately, these storms, whether they be wind, hail, or tropical storms, can cause awful damage to your roof.

 It’s vital to act fast if you have roof storm damage because any delay may cause you to lose out on insurance coverage, or the situation will develop into something more expensive and problematic.
 In order to stay on top of your roof’s condition, watch for these 7 top signs of storm damage.
-And if you notice any, call a trusted roofing company like DeLaurier Roofing right away.
+And if you notice any, call a trusted roofing company like Peach State Roofing right away.

 1) Missing Shingles